-- i) The electronic storage device containing the original video record shall be provided to the regional observer as soon as possible after the end of the caging operation who shall immediately initialize it to avoid any further manipulation. - The original recording shall be kept by the farm where applicable, during their entire period of authorisation. - iii) Two identical copies of the video record shall be produced.
-One copy shall be transmitted to the regional observer deployed on the farm. - iv) At the beginning and/or the end of each video, the ICCAT caging authorisation number shall be displayed. - v) The time and the date of the video shall be continuously displayed throughout each video record. - vi) Before the start of the caging, the video shall include the opening and closing of the net/door and whether the receiving and donor cages already contain bluefin tuna. - vii) The video recording must be continuous without any interruptions and cuts and cover the entire caging operation. - viii) The video record should be of sufficient quality to estimate the number of bluefin tuna being transferred.
+- i) The electronic storage device containing the original video record shall be provided to the regional observer as soon as possible after the end of the caging operation who shall immediately initialize it to avoid any further manipulation. - ii) The original recording shall be kept by the farm where applicable, during their entire period of authorization. - iii) Two identical copies of the video record shall be produced.
+One copy shall be transmitted to the regional observer deployed on the farm. - iv) At the beginning and/or the end of each video, the ICCAT caging authorization number shall be displayed. - v) The time and the date of the video shall be continuously displayed throughout each video record. - vi) Before the start of the caging, the video shall include the opening and closing of the net/door and whether the receiving and donor cages already contain bluefin tuna.

-ix) If the video record is of insufficient quality to estimate the number of bluefin tuna being transferred, then a new caging operation shall be requested by the control authorities.
-The new caging operation must include all the bluefin tuna in the receiving farm cage into another farm cage which must be empty.
+- vii) The video recording must be continuous without any interruptions and cuts and cover the entire caging operation. - viii) The video record should be of sufficient quality to estimate the number of bluefin tuna being transferred. - ix) If the video record is of insufficient quality to estimate the number of bluefin tuna being transferred, then a new caging operation shall be requested by the control authorities.
+For those cases when the origin of the fish is a purse-seiner the new caging operation must include all the bluefin tuna in the receiving farm cage into another farm cage which must be empty.